 How we’ve come to know the story

 The Underground Railway was a vast and highly illegal conspiracy.
-Countless thousands of people, African and white Americans, were involved.
-By the law in those days, any escaped slave that was returned to his or her master could be beaten, mutilated or killed at the master’s will.
-Any black person involved with the Underground Railroad would simply be hung.
+Countless thousands of people, Black and white Americans, were involved.
+By law in those days, any escaped person that was returned to his or her enslaver could be beaten, mutilated or killed at the enslaver’s will.
+Any Black person involved with the Underground Railroad would simply be hung.
 White people involved might get off with a long jail sentence if they had a good lawyer.
-It is not surprising, then, that few actual documents remain of this rich and heroic history simply because almost nothing about it was ever written down.
+It is not surprising, then, that few written documents remain of this rich and heroic history simply because of the danger of discovery.

 The African American community of Cumberland has always told this story, passing it along in family and community lore.
-As well, much of the physical site remains under the Church and in the basements of the Academy (now the Public Library) and the old Rectory (now a law office), and there are pictures that show the old earthworks through which the escaping slaves accessed the station.
+Much of the physical site remains under the church and in the basements of the Allegany Academy (now the Washington Street Library) and the old rectory (31 Prospect Square, no longer in existence), and there are pictures that show the old earthworks through which the escapees accessed the station.
 In recent years, the oral history and the buildings and grounds have been strung together and we can now show and tell a story.

 Much of the credit for the revival of public interest in the Underground Railroad history at Cumberland rests with the work of Dr. Raymond Dobbard of Howard University.
 He visited the city in 2000 bringing his scholarly book Hidden in Plain View.
 This book tells of how innocent looking quilts were actually used as roadmaps to guide the slaves on their route to freedom.
 One such quilt included a square with a symbol representing the Church and indicating that the bells would be rung as a signal – the very task of the church sexton!